Mark Rainsford: Personal life

 Rainsford was married twice; His first wife was Jane Mee, the daughter of Giles Mee.
 He had three sons: Edward, Mark, Giles Mee, and several daughters.
-He acquired land in Portarlington in Queens County (later County Laois) as well as plantations in County Kildare and County Kilkenny.
+He acquired land in Portarlington in Queen's County (later County Laois) as well as plantations in County Kildare and County Kilkenny.

 In 1691, upon the death of his father-in-law, Giles Mee, Rainsford inherited water rights in the district around St. James's Gate and leveraged these rights to undertake his brewing business.

 Rainsford was married for a second time, to Isabella Bolton, on 16 May 1695 in St. Michan's Church Dublin.
 He died in 1709, and Rainsford Street (which stands at the junction of Crane Street and the entrance to Guinness Brewery) was named in his honour.